Eddy Kenzo: Concerts

-On November 12, 2022, Eddy Kenzo hosted his largest concert to date, he "Eddy Kenzo Festival," at the Kololo Airstrip in Kampala.
+On November 12, 2022, Kenzo hosted the Eddy Kenzo Festival at the Kololo Airstrip in Kampala.
 The event featured several local and international guest performers.

-On January 4, 2019, Eddy Kenzo commemorated his 10-year anniversary in the Ugandan music industry with the concert "10 Years of Eddy Kenzo."
+On January 4, 2019, Kenzo commemorated his 10-year anniversary in the Ugandan music industry with the concert "10 Years of Eddy Kenzo."
 The event aimed to foster unity between two of Uganda's prominent musicians and political figures, Bobi Wine and Bebe Cool, who have had a longstanding feud.

 Personal life

 Kenzo began a romantic relationship with Ugandan recording artist Rema Namakula.
-On 26 December 2014, Rema Namakula and Eddy Kenzo had a daughter at Paragon Hospital, in the Kampala neighborhood of Bugoloobi.
-Kenzo, who has another daughter (Maya Musuuza) from a previous relationship, acknowledged he was the father and named the newborn Amaal Musuuza.
+On 26 December 2014, they had a daughter at Paragon Hospital, in the Kampala neighborhood of Bugolobi.
+Kenzo, who has another daughter (Maya Musuuza) from a previous relationship, acknowledged he was the father and named the newborn Aamaal Musuuza.

-Kenzo and Rema separated in mid 2019 and Rema got engaged to her former doctor Hamza Ssebunya.
+Kenzo and Rema separated in mid-2019, and Rema got engaged to her former doctor, Hamza Ssebunya.

 In early 2024, Kenzo appeared in photographs with Phiona Nyamutoro during her inauguration ceremony, after being appointed a State Minister of Energy by President Museveni.
-On 30th June 2024, Kenzo made the union with Phiona Nyamutoro official with a traditional introduction ceremony that was held in Buziga, a suburb in Kampala.
+On 29th June 2024, Kenzo made the union with Phiona Nyamutoro official with a traditional introduction ceremony that was held in Buziga, a suburb in Kampala.